stefanpenner/es6-promise/README.md

 ## Usage in IE<10

 `catch` is a reserved word in IE<10, meaning `promise.catch(func)` throws a syntax error.
-To work around this, to a string to access the property:
+To work around this, use a string to access the property:

 ```js
 promise['catch'](function(err) {